 What: Oktoberfest

-Where: The Phoenix Club in Anaheim
+Where: The Phoenix Club in Brea

-Tickets Must Be Purchased Online
+Tickets Must Be Purchased in Advance Online

 NO ticket sales at the door.
 You must buy online.